NUBIC/ncs_staff_portal/README.md

     $ bundle exec rake giveaway_items:load_all[/path/to/giveaways.csv]

-This will load all the giveaway items for the outreach activities in the Staff Portal.
+This will load all the giveaway items for the outreach activities in the NCS Navigator Ops.
 The file must be a single column CSV file with all items listed in the column `NAME`.
 This is not the mandatory task though because MDES doesn't require any giveaway items data and it is not being submitted to VDR.